 Will you be content with how you’ve lived?

 I’ve got to be honest.
-This pandemic has me thinking a whole lot more about how incredibly finite I am.
+This COVID-19 pandemic got me thinking a whole lot more about how incredibly finite I am.
 (Translation: I’m more aware that I’m going to die than I have ever been.)

 I don’t think that’s bad.